16 upcoming/new electric station wagon (estate) models

 Hyundai Ioniq 6 Shooting Brake

-SangYup Lee, Executive Vice President and Head of Hyundai and Genesis Global Design Center, has talked about a new body style for the company’s newest electric car.
-Asked if Hyundai designers considered a liftback for Ioniq 6, Lee told Auto Express that he “can make a great hatchback out of that; a shooting brake.”
+SangYup Lee, Executive Vice President and Head of Hyundai and Genesis Global Design Center, has talked about a new body style for the company’s electric sedan.
+Asked if Hyundai designers considered a liftback for the Ioniq 6, Lee told Auto Express that he “can make a great hatchback out of that; a shooting brake.”
 Hyundai appears interested in offering the Ioniq 6 in an alternative body style that’s more practical but also more stylish than a traditional station wagon or estate.

-Other Hyundai Motor Group brands have flirted with shooting brakes in the recent past, featuring combustion engines.
+Other Hyundai Motor Group brands have flirted with shooting brakes in the past, featuring combustion engines.
 In 2018, Kia introduced the ProCeed with a five-door shooting brake body.
 In 2021, Genesis launched the G70 Shooting Brake in the same format, targeting the European market.
 It could be argued that Hyundai’s turn to release a shooting brake is long overdue.
-The Ioniq 6 shooting brake, with its sleek lines, could have a big appeal in European markets, where sedans are not as popular as in the United States or China.
+The Ioniq 6 Shooting Brake, with its sleek lines, could have a big appeal in European markets, where sedans are not as popular as in the United States or China.

 Release Date – Mid-decade

-Price – EUR 60,000 in Germany (expected)
+Price – EUR 60,000 (USD 61,821) in Germany (expected)

 Mercedes EQE Shooting Brake